Part 2: Calibration & Imaging of J1849+3024

 plotms()

-You should see that the phases are close to zero for most baselines, however some still have large deviations (e.g. Shenshen, see plot below).
-We ideally want a solution interval that gives us at least two data points per scan so that the linear interpolation can track effectively between scans and we can apply more accurate phase solutions to the target field.
-A 20s solution interval can give us three solutions with enough S/N to get good solutions!
+You should see that the phases are close to zero for most baselines; however, some still exhibit large deviations (e.g., Shenshen; see plot below).
+Ideally, we want a solution interval that provides at least two data points per scan, allowing linear interpolation to track effectively between scans and enabling us to apply more accurate phase solutions to the target field.
+A 20s solution interval can yield three solutions per scan, with sufficient S/N to achieve good solutions.

-Note that the plot above shows all spectral windows which are colorised by spw.
+Note that the plot above shows all spectral windows colourised by spw.

-• With this in mind, look at step 5 in the skeleton script
+• Considering this, refer to step 5 in the skeleton script.

 ### 5) Refine phase calibration